chrisgilmerproj/neoclock/README.md

 The wood used was a `Veneer MDF Cherry 5.7mm` at 384mm square.

 The acrylic used was an `Acrylic Opal 5.6mm` at 181mm square.

+Electronics
+---

+The list of parts can be found in the `electronics` directory.